mauricio/mauricio.github.com/_posts/2014-02-09-foreman-and-environment-variables.md

 of the Rails app directory create a file called `Procfile` with the following
 content:

-    postgresql: postgres -D vendor/postgresql
+    postgresql: postgres -U postgres -D vendor/postgresql

-PostgreSQL starts with only your own user included, so if you want to use the default `postgres` user to sign in, you must create it.
-First, start PostgreSQL from foreman (`foreman start`) and once it's running, sign in:

-    psql -p 5432 -h localhost

-You must do this as the same user that created the database (your own user).
-Once you're in, just create the `postgres` user:

-    CREATE USER postgres SUPERUSER;

-You should now be able to sign in as `postgres` at this server.
-Stop foreman and let's continue.
+This creates the database files under `vendor/postgresql` and also creates the `postgres` user as the DB superuser.

 ## Redis and a master slave-setup